 In recent years there has been a descendant trend of increasing production in crops, while value indicators showed a significant increase.
-Increasing the value indicators of the level of intensity is explained by long-term tangible revaluation used in agricultural asset production, increasing prices for materials and increased inputs, payroll consumption.
+Increasing the value indicators of the level of intensity is explained by long-term tangible asset revaluation used in agricultural production, increasing prices for materials and inputs. increased payroll other related consumption.
 In these circumstances, the intensity of the agricultural production only on value indicators can be assessed objectively, but is indicated to compare the level of intensity of production in various economic entities.